 Mobile Phones & Media Devices

 The school permits these items to be brought to school provided that the student and parent/carer agree to uphold the rules below.
-Otherwise, phones and media devices are forbidden.
-There are copies of this agreement in the student journal.
+Otherwise, phones and media devices (including smart watches) are forbidden.

 Keeping these items safe